Nodir-any/smalljsDomProjects-web-js/README.md

   it could be quote or article or some other type of authorised document;

-<<DISCLAIMER>>
-  //ONE THING ALL STYLING IS UP TO YOU AT THIS POINT, THIS IS JUST BOILER PLATE
+  <h2>ONE THING ALL STYLING IS UP TO YOU AT THIS POINT, THIS IS JUST BOILER PLATE</h2>